eficode-academy/oidc-oauth2-katas/oidc-in-spas.md

 ...
 POST /object HTTP/1.1" 401 ...
 ```

 Use the `Refresh Tokens` button to refresh the access token.
+A
+full-fledged SPA would obviously need to detect this situation and
+automatically refresh tokens without user interactions.

 Experiment with listing and creating objects in both logged-in,
 logged-out and tokens-expired situations.